jacksolaro/readme-generator/README.md

 ## CONTRIBUTIONS
 ------------
+NA

 ## QUESTIONS
 ------------
-Please direct all questions related to this repository to https://github.com/test
+Please direct all questions related to this repository to https://github.com/jacksolaro